hmrc/property-business-api/resources/public/api/conf/common/testing.md

 It may not be possible to test all scenarios in the sandbox.
 You can test some scenarios by passing the Gov-Test-Scenario header.
 Documentation for each endpoint includes a **Test data** section, which explains the scenarios that you can simulate using the Gov-Test-Scenario header.

+For versions 2.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will result in a status code 400 response with an error code of INCORRECT_GOV_TEST_SCENARIO.

 If you have a specific testing need that is not supported in the sandbox, contact <a href="/developer/support">our support team</a>.

 Some APIs may be marked \[test only\].
 This means that they are not available for use in production and may change.